puppetlabs/puppet-docs/source/puppet/latest/configuration.md

 ### trusted_external_command

-The external trusted facts script to use.
+The external trusted facts script or directory to use.
-This setting's value can be set to the path to an executable command that can produce external trusted facts.
-The command must:
+This setting's value can be set to the path to an executable command that can produce external trusted facts or to a directory containing those executable commands.
+The command(s) must:

 * Take the name of a node as a command-line argument.
 * Return a JSON hash with the external trusted facts for this node.
 * For unknown or invalid nodes, exit with a non-zero exit code.

+If the setting points to an executable command, then the external trusted facts will be stored in the 'external' key of the trusted facts hash.
+Otherwise for each executable file in the directory, the external trusted facts will be stored in the `<basename>` key of the `trusted['external']` hash.
+For example, if the files foo.rb and bar.sh are in the directory, then `trusted['external']` will be the hash `{ 'foo' => <foo.rb output>, 'bar' => <bar.sh output> }`.

 - *Default*: